hydrocarbon-tk/Hydrocarbon/site/architecture.index.md

 These documents are for those who interested in gaining an understanding of the inner workings of Hydrocarbon.
 If you are interested in contributing improvements to the core compiler/runtime code, it is recommended that you review these docs to get a good understanding of how all the code comes together.

+StateIterator
+    A single state machine is maintained for every independent parser and scanner Actions are yielded that allow implementor to chose how to perceeed.
+Fork handling is implementation depenedent
+    input is consumed based on demand.